-A health science degree is a good path to choose if you are interested in a career in the medical field – medicine, dentistry, nursing, physical or occupational therapy, clinical laboratory science, mortuary science, respiratory therapy, and other allied health science fields.
+A health science degree is a great path to choose if you are interested in a career in the medical field – medicine, dentistry, nursing, physical or occupational therapy, clinical laboratory science, mortuary science, respiratory therapy, and other allied health science fields.
 Your education will be heavily based in biology with emphasis on how it relates to health sciences.
 The health sciences degree is often chosen as part of a pre-professional program in the medical field.
 With a health sciences degree, you will be prepared to move on to career possibilities such as a physician, nurse, or similar health profession, or graduate work in medicine.

 Percent of recent WSC graduates employed or in graduate school

 Degrees offered: This program is set up so you can receive your B.S. from Wayne State after completing one of our pre-professional curriculum programs and then successfully completing one or two years at a professional graduate or doctoral school.